jerroldlam/ip/docs/README.md

 |Event | `Event` _[Event name]_ /at _[Event Time]_ | `Event BlackPink concert /at Saturday 13 September`
 |Deadline| `Deadline` _[Deadline name]_ /by _[YYYY-MM-DD]_ | `Deadline CS2113 iP /by 2020-09-18`

-`Note`: Task type keywords can be case-insensitive
+**Note:** Task type keywords can be case-insensitive

-`Note`: Not following the format will result in an error which will be prompted by Duke.
+**Note:** Not following the format will result in an error which will be prompted by Duke.

 When executed in order, expected outcome is as such :